jmcd73/aws-node-nsg/README.md

 # Add and Delete AWS Security Group Rules

 ## Overview
-This is a node app that checks your local IPv4 and 6 external internet addresses and creates an inbound allow rule in a Amazon Web Services Security Group
+This is a node app that checks your local IPv4 and 6 external internet addresses and creates an inbound allow rule tagged with a description of your choosing in a Amazon Web Services Security Group

 I use this to provide quick SSH access to EC2 instances from whichever site I'm currently at without logging into the AWS console and manually adding rules

 ## What it does
+Firstly it connects to your AWS Account and downloads the Security Group

+Secondly it compares your current ingress rules that have a description that starts with the descriptionPrefix set in settings.js with the rules specified in settings.js and revokes any rules that are no longer specified in settings.js

-Firstly it will connect to a PHP script located at `ipCheckUrl`.
+Then it will connect to a PHP script located at `ipCheckUrl`.
 When it connects to this endpoint it will make a request over both IPv4 and IPv6 to find your IP Addresses

-It then connects to your AWS Account and downloads the Security Group

 It checks the inbound Security Group rules to see if a rule exists for the Protocol, IP and Port configuration as set in the `settings.js` file.
 It also must have a description that starts with the descriptionPrefix you configure in `settings.js`.